JosephBisso/aviosense_mode_s/README.md

 # Install the Dependencies and setup the app
-pip install -r .\requirements.txt
+pip install -r .\requirements.txt pip install .
 ```
 ## Dependencies

 Following packaged are required to run the development version of the app.
-They are automatically installed during the previous installations processes:
+They are **automatically installed** during the previous installations processes:

 - PySide6==6.3.0
 - numpy==1.21.6